Canon SX70 vs Sony NEX-5T

 It is notable that the SX70 has a microphone port, which is missing on the NEX-5T.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-5T has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-5T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5T was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX70 and NEX-5T can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Sony NEX-5T Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX70 and the Sony NEX-5T?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.